hapax/hapax.github.io/assets/chuzenji.md

 suggested the converse: life is not the island of order, but the waves lapping at the shore, gradually dissolving the landmass into the ocean.
-It is a surface phenomenon in phase space, something which has evolved in accord with thermodynamics not to preserve order, but to dissipate it with maximum efficiency; England calls this "dissipation-driven adaptation".
+It is a surface phenomenon in phase space, a skin of chaos, which has evolved in accord with thermodynamics not to preserve order, but to dissipate it with maximum efficiency; England calls this "dissipation-driven adaptation".
-Life, it seems, is the revolver of the door of being par excellence, the genius of ruin, and there is no better illustration than the wildflowers sprouting through the gravel of a tumbledown plot by the ramp to the backstreet.
+Life, it seems, is the genius of ruin, and there is no better illustration than the wildflowers sprouting through the gravel of a tumbledown plot by the ramp.

 <figure>
     <div style="text-align:center"><img src ="/images/photos/lake5.png" />
 </div>
 </figure>

+This, by itself, does not constitute a theodicy; it is too glib, too clever.
 There is a lean-to at the back of the plot. feels almost like a makeshift
 Shinto shrine, a celebration of the hidden forces of the world.